Amitabh Mitra: Art and poetry

 He translated the Bengali poetry of the late Prabhatkiran Bose, well known children's author in Bengal during the 1950s.

 Mitra's art and poetry on the township of Mdantsane, South Africa, was exhibited at the 2011 International Symposium for Poetry and Medicine and Hippocrates Prize for Poetry and Medicine Awards on Saturday, 7 May 2011, entitled Poems from Cecilia Makiwane Hospital.

-Splinters of a Mirage Dawn, An Anthology of Migrant Poetry of South Africa (co-edited with Naomi Nkealah) was short listed for the National Humanities and Social Sciences Award, South Africa, 2016.
-Mitra's latest poetry book, Anarchy and the Sea encompassing COVID-19 feelings, violence and trauma he encounters in Emergency Medicine and impasto seascapes of violent storms he paints are reflected in this coffee table book.
-This book will be launched in the prestigious National Art Festival, Grahamstown, South Africa on 14 July 2021.